 Government response to food security inquiry

-On 21 May 2020, the Minister for Indigenous Australians the Hon Ken Wyatt AM MP, wrote to the chair of the Standing Committee on Indigenous Affairs, requesting an inquiry into food security and food pricing in remote Indigenous communities.
+On 21 May 2020, an inquiry into food security and food pricing in remote Indigenous communities was requested by Government.

 The Australian Government tabled its response to the House of Representatives Standing Committee on Indigenous Affair’s report into Food Security and Food Pricing in remote Indigenous communities on 2 December 2021.

 The report makes 16 recommendations including, a live price monitoring tool, national licensing, a focus on local distribution and food production and grants to support community stores as well as other measures to address store governance and management.

 The report also recommends consideration of a national strategy for food security and nutrition for remote First Nations communities.
 The Government has supported or provided in-principle support for 10 of the 16 recommendations.

 Many of the recommendations cut across Commonwealth portfolio and jurisdictional responsibilities.
 The Indigenous Affairs Taskforce of the National Federation Reform Council has agreed to develop a national strategy for priority actions on food security, including consideration of a new national stores licencing regime.

 The NIAA has lead the development of the Government’s response including consultations across governments.